 Residents Maintain Autonomy

-Measures the percentage of long-term patients who required more assistance with activities of daily living over time.
-Activities of daily living include activities such as taking medications and continence.
-Many in the industry would argue this is a reliable measure of a resident's well-being.
+This is a measure of the percentage of long-term care patients that required additional assistance with activities of daily living over time.
+ADL's include activities such as moving around and taking a bath.

 Ability to Keep Residents Mobile

-This indicates the percent of patients who maintained mobility over time.
-Optimizing mobility can be a great sign for residents' health.
+This indicates the percent of residents that remained mobile levels over time.
+Retaining mobility is usually a good sign for residents' health.

 Short-term Care: Rehospitalizations

-In Arbors at Sylvania, 18.5 Percentage of Residents Rehospitalized
+In Arbors at Sylvania, 6.45% of Residents Rehospitalized

-This tells you the number of rehospitalizations per thousand days of short-term patient care.
-There is usually a correlation between staying out of the hospital and a nursing home's quality of short-term rehabilitation.
+This indicates the number of times residents are rehospitalized per thousand days of short-term patient care.
+There is usually a correlation between staying out of the hospital and a nursing homes short-term rehabilitation performance.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term care residents that experienced functional improvements, such as with activities of daily living.
-Higher levels of independence with ADL's typically correlates with better rehabilitation services.
+This indicates the percent of short-term stay residents that experienced functional improvements, such as with activities of daily living.

 Scores for Toledo, OH